andeon/shadow-gimp-theme/README.md

 The "Shadow theme" is just a small modification created by AndeOn.

-Special thanks to artist Mozart Couto (testing and choice of colors).
+Special thanks to artist Mozart Couto (testing, choice of colors and composition of splash).

 Licensed under the GNU GENERAL PUBLIC LICENSE, Version 2